sko00o/Find_longest_line/README.md

 Factory's gate require player to use one line to go through all lights.
-So I use DFS to find the answer.
+So I use code to find the answer.

 > If you can't see the symbols, install font-awesome fonts.